Mobile devices play a pretty big part in consumers’ daily lives, especially when it comes to shopping online.

-An ecommerce app—sometimes referred to as a mobile commerce app—is a piece of software that allows customers to browse and purchase items from an online store.
+An ecommerce app—sometimes referred to as a mobile commerce app—is a piece of software that allows customers to browse and purchase items from an ecommerce store.

-Mobile commerce apps are beneficial both for business owners and their customers.
+Mobile commerce apps are beneficial for both business owners and their customers.
 Brands can better engage their customers in a dedicated space and customers can personalize and control their experience.
-And thanks to platforms like Shopify and Ecwid by Lightspeed, the mobile app development process can be pretty painless, too.
+And thanks to platforms like Shopify, the mobile app development process can be pretty painless, too.